corey-richardson/microbit-data-logger/README.md

 ---

-## Visualing the micro:bit Data - Not Connected
+## Visualing the micro:bit with CSV Data

 ### Process